Rationality, Science, Pseudoscience & Policy

 For one thing, there are several possible motivations for people to falsify the results of their experiments, and peer review gives no guarantee of catching them out in this.
 It may be claimed that such dishonesty will be uncovered in the longer term, but this isn’t necessarily true, or the longer term may be too long.
 One possible reason for a failure to expose false results might be that they’re in an obscure area of science in which nobody takes a great deal of interest.
 One might argue that this really doesn’t matter much, and that’s fair enough.
 More seriously, the failure might be because it’s considered unethical to repeat an experiment in which the control group are given less than the best available medical treatment.
 There might also be controversy over the political implications of the work, resulting in some fudged compromise among the academics involved in the peer review process, leaving the question of whether the results were actually falsified or not difficult or impossible to determine.

-Even where results are not falsified, whole groups of academics in fields where public scrutiny is difficult or impossible – which is many of them – may get wrapped up in their collective ideas.
+Even where results are not deliberately falsified, whole groups of academics in fields where public scrutiny is difficult or impossible – which is many of them – may get wrapped up in their collective ideas.
 Where the only available peers to review your work are all parts of the same community, it’s quite possible to go off on the most fantastic wild goose chases.
 Perhaps they might build a great tower of deductions, each reasonably secure in itself – say about 80% certain to be right.
 You only need five such reasonably secure deductions piled on top of one another for the composite deduction to be less than 33% likely to be right.
 Pile seven of them up, and even if each is 90% secure, the combined pile is probably wrong.
 These “probabilities of correctness” are of course very subjective, too – it’s horribly easy to be over-optimistic about them, which is particularly problematical when there’s a pile of them...
 (For more detail on this, see Logic and Reality.)

 Another major issue, affecting medical research especially, is the non-reporting of negative results.
 Generally (where deliberate falsification is not involved) scientists conducting an experiment will report both their negative and positive results.
 Then, when it comes to publishing, the publishers will also report both.
 However, when an experiment gives mainly negative results, the scientists are less likely to submit the report for publication, and even if they do submit it, journals are less likely to publish it.
 Negative results are less interesting than positive ones!
 The result is that any meta-analysis of published sets of reports of the same or similar experiments is almost certain to give a more positive impression (of the effectiveness and lack of deleterious side-effects of a drug for example) than is actually justified.
 (See also Medicines and Snake Oil.)